-Program benefits/serves the ENTIRE Community City provides program and program is currently being offered by and adds to their quality of life another governmental, non-profit or civic agency S
+Program benefits/serves the ENTIRE Community City provides program and program is currently being offered by another governmental, non-profit or civic agency of emergencies and involved in a number of local and regional groups in public safety and emergency management.
+We are utilizing a number of free resources for our new Safety Program and joint funding projects for the Safety Program.